tumelo-maja/detect-mildew-in-cherry-leaves/README.md

 - Evaluate model performance against the project's success metrics
 - If the model underperforms, re-train by adjusting CNN layer structure or configuration.
 - Test the model on unseen images.

+### **Hypothesis 3**

+Image background or other objects in the image does not have any effect on the model's performance.

+**Validation:** Use an image with other objects, lightings and or multiple leave to test if an accurate prediction is given.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks